pr0z4k/promptsmith-cli/README.md

 - an MCP client
 - a replacement for the model that will actually do the work

 PromptSmith is a **prompt quality gateway**.
 It prepares a prompt, then gets out of the way.
-Software is allowed to have boundaries.
-We checked.
+Software is allowed to have boundaries and roles.

 ## Design principles